-The Master of Planning is a two-year, course-based first professional degree program accredited by the Canadian Institute of Planners which prepares students for professional practice and registration as Professional Planners.
+The Master of Planning is a two-year, course-based first professional degree program accredited by the Professional Standards Board for the planning profession in Canada which prepares students for professional practice.
 While focused on the role of professional planners in rural and urban municipal government contexts, the skills, knowledge and knowledge the MPlan provides also enables our graduates to function effectively in the private sector in areas related to land development, community design and development, regulatory planning, and policy development.

 What characterizes our MPlan degree program is our form-based approach to planning and the interdisciplinary opportunities for planning students to take courses and design studios with students from the Master of Landscape Architecture and the Master of Architecture.
 This physical design/form based approach reflects the city building and constructed environment focus of our School.
 It is important for professional planners in the public and private sector, elected officials, and citizens to understand the spatial and built form implications of policy and policy driven decision making.
 Spatial information and visual communication are valuable planning skills and just as important as understanding the policy and regulatory world in terms of understanding what gets built and why what’s on the ground is the way it is.
 However, they also have the added value of helping envision what could be and the nature of cities and the forms of constructed environment are ever changing over time as concerns for social equity, sustainability, economic diversification, housing affordability, transportation, climate change adaptation, and new technologies increasing influence urban aspirations and discourse.